aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 title1: The Sorry State of HTTPS Certificates in NL
 title2: Most Top Websites in NL Have a Bad Performance Certificate
 title3: State of Web Performance in NL - Certificates
-title4: Most Top Websites in NL Have a Bad Performance Certificate
 title5: HTTPS Certificates in NL
 description1: Analysis of 500 high traffic/premium brand websites in NL.
 How many have a 'bad performance' certiticate?
 summary: TODO